 In honor of Independence Day weekend, I thought it would be fun to share a Washington, D.C. travel guide, I like to call it Creating Really Awesome Fun/Free Trips!
 There are so many fun, free, family friendly things to do in Washington DC,.
 A quick bit of history about out our capitol city to share with friends this weekend: According to Wikipedia, on July 16, 1790, the United States Congress approved the creation of a federal district to become the national capital as permitted by the U.S. Constitution.
 The District is therefore not a part of any U.S. state!

 21. Walking Tours: Explore Washington, D.C. for free by foot with a guided tour.
 Be aware that the guides are working for tips.
-There are 8 tours to choose from, check out the daily tour schedule.
+There are 8 tours to choose from,

 22. See how money is made: Take a free, 40 minute tour of the Bureau of Engraving and Printing and watch millions of dollars being printed right before your eyes!